-&lt;sup>2 Under certain operating conditions, when compared to aircraft currently in service.
-LEARIET 85, CHALLENGER 350 and GLOBAL 7000 and GLOBAL 8000 aircraft programs are currently in development, and as such are subject to changes in family strategy, branding, capacity, performance, design and/or systems.
-All specifications and data are approximate, may change without notice and are subject to certain operating rules, assumptions and other conditions.
+1 Under certain operating conditions, when compared to aircraft currently in service.
+The Challenger 650 aircraft and the Global 7000 and Global 8000 aircraft are currently in development, and as such are subject to changes in family strategy, branding, capacity, performance, design and/or systems.
+All specification and data are approximate, may change without notice and are subject to certain operating rules, assumptions and other conditions.
 This document does not constitute an offer, commitment, representation, guarantee or warranty of any kind.
 The configuration and performance of the aircraft may differ from the descriptions and photos provided and, together with any related commitment, representations, guarantee or warranty, shall be determined in a final purchase agreement.